Emerald Class 2024 - 2025

 Year 4 will learn to:

-- estimate, compare and calculate different measures
+- estimate, compare and calculate different measures, including money in pounds and pence

 As geographers...